How to offer our dogs to use their nose to find an object which we unfortunately lost, during a walk for instance (mobile phone, car key,…).

 Learning without pressure

-In the same vein, it is useless to “motivate” our dog by repeating the request (“search” for example).
+In the same vein, it is useless to “motivate” our dog by repeating the request (“search” for instance).
 While our dog is focused on the treat search, he mainly uses his eyesight and his nose.
 Repeating “search”, “search”, “search” distracts him and floods his ears and his brain with useless information.
 It’s just distraction, not motivation.

 Let’s also respect his rhythm of recovery: after a busy weekend, our dog needs more rest.
 The ideal is to offer our dog an easier search game: some treats scattered at home or in the lawn will do the job.